george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ### Default Parameters (ES6)

-Assign default values to parameters.
+ES6 allows default values for parameters, used when no argument is provided for that parameter.

 ```javascript
 function say(message = 'Hi') {